 - 1. Dial your own call number. - Activate DTMF mode, if required (dependent on your phone type). - 3.
-During the greeting press the -key, enter your own PIN and complete with the #-key. - 4.
+During the greeting press the \-key, enter your own PIN and complete with the #-key. - 4.
 The greeting stops and the audio guide informs you about the possibilities on the top level of the voice mail menu.

-Fig. 208 Quick User's Guide
+Fig. 209 Quick User's Guide

-- You can skip the Audio Guide information using the #-key. - The voice mail menu is also available when retrieving messages from the voice mailbox with your own phone (using function code #94 or by calling the number of the voice mail system).
+- You can skip the audio guide information using the #-key. - The voice mail menu is also available when retrieving messages from the voice mailbox with your own phone (using function code \#94 or by calling the number of the voice mail system).

-- "Sending and reading text messages", page 407 - "Call recording", page 438 - "Organising absences on the workstation", page 351
+"Sending and reading text messages", page 405

+"Call recording", page 437

+"Organising absences on the workstation", page 350

+"Hospitality voice mail features", page 485